nodejs/node/doc/api/tls.md

   key: fs.readFileSync('server-key.pem'),
   cert: fs.readFileSync('server-cert.pem'),

-  // This is necessary only if using the client certificate authentication.
+  // This is necessary only if using client certificate authentication.
   requestCert: true,

-  // This is necessary only if the client uses the self-signed certificate.
+  // This is necessary only if the client uses a self-signed certificate.
   ca: [ fs.readFileSync('client-cert.pem') ]
 };